PIK-ICoNe/OpPoDyn-Website/README.md

 ### Citing

-This section is currently empty and inactive
+> [!NOTE] This section is currently empty and inactive

 ### Community

-Currently this section is populated by placeholder text from the Docsy example project.
+> [!NOTE] Currently this section is populated by placeholder text from the Docsy example project.

 ### Docs (Section Title: Documentation)

 This is the section where documentation is located.
-Currently this section is populated by placeholder text from the Docsy example project.
+> [!NOTE] Currently this section is populated by placeholder text from the Docsy example project.

 ### Github

-This section is currently empty and inactive
+> [!NOTE] This section is currently empty and inactive

 ### Roadmap

-This section is currently empty and inactive
+> [!NOTE] This section is currently empty and inactive

 ### Showcase

-This section is currently empty and inactive
+> [!NOTE] This section is currently empty and inactive

 # Last updated on: 25 June 2024